wendywarren/ac-type/_type-4/comparative-analysis/considerations.md

 <img class="inline-30-percent" alt="The Anatomy of Type" src="{{site.url}}/svg/comparative-analysis/15.svg">

-The entire shape of the ampersand should be compared, as well as numbers, punctuation marks and diacritics.
+The entire shape of the ampersand should be compared, as well as numbers, punctuation marks and diacritics (accents).